AirAsia's Tony Fernandes steps aside amid Airbus bribery probe - RFI

 Malaysia's anti-corruption commission said on Saturday it was empowered to investigate any act of corruption committed by citizens or permanent residents anywhere outside the country.

-Two other agencies in Malaysia, including the aviation agency and the Security Commission, reportedly have started their own probe.
+Two other agencies in Malaysia, including the aviation agency and the Securities Commission, reportedly have started their own probe.

-The news sent shares in AirAsia plunging more than eight percent Tuesday, having already plummeted more than 10 percent the previous day following the release of the SFO's investigation.
+The news has sent shares in AirAsia plunging 20.9 percent since Monday following the release of the SFO's investigation, with the price at its lowest since September 2015.

 Tan Kam Meng, analyst with local brokerage TA Securities, warned of further losses if Fernandes and Kamarudin are charged.